cmcarey/oneflashcard/README.md

 CI/CD is performed using Github Actions.
 When any branch is pushed to, workflows run which execute the integration and E2E tests for the server automatically.

+# Mocking

+A mock API is provided for the client for running in demo mode or developing without a server.
+All functionality is present.

+A mock database is also provided for the server in order to develop and test without needing to run a full Postgres database.

 # Server

 The server is written in strict `Typescript` and uses `Koa` as a web backend.